sul-dlss/speech-to-text/README.md

 ## Manually Running a Job

-The speech-to-text service has been designed so that software (in our case [common-accessioning](https://github.com/sul-dlss/common-accessioning)) can upload media files to S3 and then execute the AWS Batch job using an AWS client, and then listen for the "done" message.
-If you would like to simulate these steps yourself you can run the `speech_to_text.py` with the `--create` and `--done` flags.
+We don't actually interact with the speech-to-text service using the awscli utility at the command line.
+Instead the speech-to-text service is used by our digital repository, in our case the [common-accessioning](https://github.com/sul-dlss/common-accessioning)) system, which interacts directly with AWS using a Ruby AWS client.
+If you would like to simulate this yourself you can run the `speech_to_text.py` with the `--create` and `--done` flags.

 First you will need a `.env` file that tells `speech_to_text.py` your AWS credentials and some of the resources that Terraform configured for you.